 There are many initiatives we have in place including:

-• Zero to Landfill waste
+- Zero to Landfill waste

-• LED lighting throughout the venue
+- LED lighting throughout the venue

-• Water-saving systems in place in the toilets
+- Water-saving systems in place in the toilets

-• We use modern technology to reduce gas usage on our hot water and heating
+- We use modern technology to reduce gas usage on our hot water and heating

-• Water fountains throughout the venue
+- Water fountains throughout the venue

-• Carpet floor tiles
+- Carpet floor tiles

-• Recycling bins throughout the venue
+- Recycling encouraged in all areas throughout the venue

 We encourage our clients to use local suppliers where possible, as this goes alongside our desire to host events as sustainable as possible to help protect our environment and the world around us.

-Alongside our efforts, our contracted caterers, Be Seasoned, are looking further into our food offerings onsite to ensure we are making available more vegan and local options, for example working with The Milk Shed, Direct Seafood and Brighton Gin - all local suppliers in our city.
+Alongside our efforts, our contracted caterers, Seasoned, are always looking further into our food offerings onsite to ensure we are making available more vegan and local options, for example working with The Milk Shed, Direct Seafood and Brighton Gin - all local suppliers in our city.

 They have the following initiatives in place:

-• No plastic straws onsite and no drinks sold in single use plastic bottles
+- No plastic straws onsite and no drinks sold in single use plastic bottles

-• We use wooden cutlery, palm leaf and cardboard food containers
+- We use wooden cutlery, palm leaf and cardboard food containers

-• Beef is off our menus and we operate 'meat free Mondays'
+- Beef is off our menus and we operate 'meat free Mondays'

-• Our cooking oil is collected and recycled
+- Our cooking oil is collected and recycled

-• We recycle our food waste, which then produces a high-quality compost material and a bio gas which is used as a heat source
+- We recycle our food waste, which then produces a high-quality compost material and a bio gas which is used as a heat source

-• Our water supplier is Life Water UK.
+- Our water supplier is Life Water UK.
 Through the sales of water at the venue, they have built two water wells in third world country villages.
 See details here: https://www.life-water.co.uk/

-• We work with local homeless charities including Fareshare, which we donate excess produce to avoid waste.
+- We work with local homeless charities including Fareshare, which we donate excess produce to avoid waste.

 We know that time is short and that we need to act fast but we also need to ensure any decisions or changes we make are the right ones, not only for us but also for our customers, clients and the environment.
 We will get there and welcome your co-operation.